any-docs/css/content/guides/inline_layout/inline_formatting_context/index.md

 ## Effect of floats

 Line boxes usually have the same size in the inline direction, therefore the same width if working in a horizontal writing mode, or height if working in a vertical writing mode.
-If there is a {{cssxref("float")}} within the same block formatting context however, the float will cause the line boxes that wrap the float to become shorter.
+If there is a `float` within the same block formatting context however, the float will cause the line boxes that wrap the float to become shorter.

 ```html live-sample___float
 <div class="box">